-Updated: February, 2018Summary of common traffic laws in Kansas – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: March, 2019Summary of common traffic laws in Kansas – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Kansas Department of Transportation website.

 In Kansas, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-Speed limits vary by state and, in some cases, county-by-county.
+Maximum speeds may only apply to small sections of designated roads - not all highways.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Kansas allows new drivers to get their learners permit at the age of 14.
 You must have your provisional license for a minimum of 12 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.